 - Change the bonus structure

-An interesting list—and in my experience, a much longer list than the question “How can we get them to work together as a team” will generate.
+An interesting list—and in my experience, a much longer list than the question “How can we get them to work together as a team” might generate.
 And that’s the point.
-Looking at Containers, Differences, and Exchanges shows possibilities for action that will shift the pattern.
+Looking at Containers, Differences, and Exchanges shows possibilities for action that will influence the pattern.

-(The concept of Containers, Differences, and Exchanges comes out of Glenda Eoyang’s work on Human Systems Dynamics.)
+Glenda Eoyang identified Containers, Differences, and Exchanges in her work on Human Systems Dynamics.